One Sec Alternative for iPhone (2026)

 ScreenZen is the natural sideways move for One Sec users who want the same friction with different aesthetics.
 The interface is plainer.
 The customization is more granular.
 The bypass behavior is identical because both are friction-only.

 ScreenZen retains the same fundamental limitation as One Sec.
-Users with strong automatic habits can wait out the timer the same way they can wait out the breathing screen.
-For users who are not actually past the friction stage, ScreenZen is essentially One Sec with a different look.
+Users with strong automatic habits can wait out the timer the same way they wait out the breathing screen.
+If you are not actually past the friction stage, ScreenZen is essentially One Sec with a different look: a customizable delay and a plainer UI, the same skippable enforcement, and it is completely free, funded by optional donations.

 2. Habit Doom: Escalation to real iOS blocking

 Habit Doom replaces the friction pause with a real iOS-level lock tied to daily habit completion.
-The user defines two to ten daily habits and selects which apps to lock.
-Selected apps stay blocked at the iOS ManagedSettings layer until the habits are checked off.
-Force-quitting Habit Doom does not release the lock.
-The user cannot tap through.
+You define two to ten daily habits and choose which apps to lock, and those apps stay blocked at the iOS ManagedSettings layer until the habits are checked off.
+Force-quitting Habit Doom does not release the lock, and you cannot tap through it.

-Habit Doom is the natural escalation for users who outgrew One Sec's pause.
-The structural difference is that the block is non-negotiable at the moment of weakness.
-The user cannot wait out a timer.
-The only way to unlock Instagram is to complete the habit list.
+That is the natural escalation for anyone who outgrew One Sec's pause.
+The structural difference is that the block is non-negotiable at the moment of weakness: there is no timer to wait out, and the only way to open Instagram is to finish the habit list.

-The trade-off is that Habit Doom expects the user to define a habit list.
-For users who only want a blocker with no habit framing, this is friction in the setup rather than friction in the usage.
-For users whose underlying goal is replacing scrolling time with productive habits, the habit layer is the entire point.
+The trade-off is that Habit Doom expects you to define that list.
+If you only want a blocker with no habit framing, the setup is the friction rather than the usage.
+If your real goal is trading scrolling time for productive habits, the habit layer is the entire point.

 Habit Doom